 In our last, Outstanding OFSTED report (2009), the rating awarded to us for ‘How well learners with learning difficulties and/or disabilities make progress’ within the School was ‘Grade 1 = Exceptionally and Consistently High’.
 The Ofsted report further stated that such learners ‘receive very effective support tailored to their needs’ and that ‘Pupils who have emotional, social and behavioural difficulties are given high quality support…through the School’s excellent provision for vulnerable pupils.’

 When inspected by the Camden School Improvement Service in June 2022, it was found that ‘The leadership and vision on inclusion permeated the whole day and every classroom’.
-The School’s many examples of successful support include the Nurture Group, as well as music and art therapy provision, which gives children who experience stressful or disrupted backgrounds a safe place in school where they can develop, grown and learn.
+The School’s many examples of successful support include the Nurture Group and the Autistic Resourced Provision, which gives children who may struggle in main class a safe place in school where they can develop, grown and learn.

 When asked what they liked about our school, the pupils here commented on the ‘amazing lessons’, on the fact that ‘we are all connected together’, and that ‘everyone is happy’; ‘Our school is special because we treat people nicely’.

 The Grove at Primrose Hill – Specialist Autism Resource Provision

 Primrose Hill School opened an Autism Resourced Provision in 2018, in keeping with our inclusive ethos and expertise.
 ‘The Grove’ supports a couple of children per year group (chosen by Camden on the basis of their needs) for whom a mainstream class would not yet be manageable.
 Our aim is to provide a high level of support and individualised provision in order to enable these children to be integrated and included within the whole school at their own pace.
 For more information, please see the relevant section in the school’s Local Offer or liaise with Camden’s SEN team directly.